-Nari Ward: G.O.A.T., again
+‘Nari Ward: G.O.A.T., again’

-Socrates Sculpture Park is pleased to present New York’s first institutional solo exhibition of Nari Ward (b.
+With ‘Nari Ward: G.O.A.T., again,’ Socrates presented New York’s first institutional solo exhibition of work by artist Nari Ward (b.
 Jamaica; lives in New York).
-The exhibition, Nari Ward: G.O.A.T., again, will feature a series of six newly commissioned outdoor artworks that will be created on site and on view April 29 – September 4, 2017.
+The exhibition featured a series of six outdoor artworks that were created on-site in Socrates’ studio then exhibited in the Park from April 29 through September 4, 2017.

-Ward recasts tropes of outdoor structures – the monument, the playground, lawn ornaments, architectural barriers, and the advertising sign – into surreal and playful creations.
-Nari Ward: G.O.A.T., again will examine how hubris creates misplaced expectations in American cultural politics.
-This exhibition will also bring new insight into the artist’s exploration of identity, social progress, the urban environment, and group belonging.
+For the exhibition, Ward recast common outdoor structures – the monument, the playground, lawn ornaments, architectural barriers, and the advertising sign – into surreal and playful creations.
+Through this series of works, Ward examined how hubris creates misplaced expectations in American cultural politics.
+‘Nari Ward: G.O.A.T, again’ also furthered Ward’s exploration of identity, social progress, the urban environment, and group belonging.

-Nari Ward: G.O.A.T., again will span Socrates Sculpture Park’s five-acre landscape as the Park’s first presentation of a single artist in its 30-year history.
-Ward, who transforms discarded or familiar materials into formal innovations that address society’s most urgent questions, underscores the Park’s mission of integrating contemporary art into daily life and as a space for cultural exchange and transformation.
+This exhibition was Socrates’ first Park-wide presentation by single artist in its history.
+Ward, who transforms discarded or familiar materials into formal innovations that address society’s most urgent questions, underscored the Park’s mission of integrating contemporary art into daily life and as a space for cultural exchange and transformation.

-Nari Ward: G.O.A.T., again is organized by Socrates Sculpture Park and curated by Jess Wilcox, Director of Exhibitions.
-The exhibition is made possible with generous support from the Lambent Foundation, Henry Luce Foundation, and the Shelley & Donald Rubin Foundation, with additional support provided by Lehmann Maupin, New York and Hong Kong, and Spacetime, C.C.
+‘Nari Ward: G.O.A.T., again’ is organized by Socrates Sculpture Park and curated by Jess Wilcox, Director of Exhibitions.
+The exhibition is made possible with generous support from the Lambent Foundation, Henry Luce Foundation, and the Shelley & Donald Rubin Foundation; with additional support provided by Lehmann Maupin, New York and Hong Kong; Galleria Continua, San Gimignano / Beijing / Les Moulins / Habana; Roberta and Steven Denning; and Spacetime, C.C.
+The accompanying catalogue is supported by Furthermore: a program of the J. M. Kaplan Fund.
 The exhibition is also supported, in part, by public funds from the NYC Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.